Fun Size Episode 84 – WWE Ballet with Trucks

 Hide your clouds, because we’re gonna yell at them!

-In our new Christmas Eve episode, exclusive to our Patreon supporters, we get both deadly serious and a little bit frivolous.
+In our new Christmas Eve episode, we get both deadly serious and a little bit frivolous.

 First, we glance at a brief history of famous pieces of shit who’ve done awful things – from Michael Jackson and Bill Cosby, to Harvey Weinstein and George Zimmerman – and the people who refuse to believe their accusers.